Our diverse projects

 Institute of Education

-Teacher education, specialist programmes for other education careers, and research focused on equality in education.
+Teacher education, specialist programmes for other education careers, speech and language therapy, and research focused on equality in education.

 If you want to study at an advanced level, get ahead and expand your knowledge, a postgraduate qualification is for you.